Derived localisation of algebras and modules: Prerequisites on model categories of dg algebras and modules

 The result now follows by a general argument for cofibrantly generated model categories.
-In particular if $i\co P\cof X$ is obtained as a transfinite composition of pushouts of generating cofibrations (in other words, $i$ is a relative cell complex) then by transfinite induction it follows that pushouts of quasi-isomorphisms along relative cell complexes are quasi-isomorphisms.
+In particular if $i\co P\cof X$ is obtained as a transfinite composition of pushouts of generating cofibrations (in other words, $i$ is a relative cell complex) then by transfinite induction it follows that pushouts of quasi-isomorphisms along relative cell complexes are quasi-isomorphisms (since a filtered colimit of quasi-isomorphisms is a quasi-isomorphism).
 Finally, since the set of generating cofibrations admits the small object argument then any cofibration $i\co P\cof X$ can be factored as $P\stackrel{j}{\cof} Y \stackrel{p}{\fib} X$ with $j$ a relative cell complex and $p$ an acyclic fibration.
 But then $i$ satisfies the left lifting property with respect to $p$ so, by the retract lemma, $i$ is a retract in $\underalg{P}$ of $j$.
 In particular it follows that pushouts along $i$ are retracts of pushouts of along $j$.
 But $j$ is a relative cell complex so pushouts of quasi-isomorphisms along $j$ are quasi-isomorphisms.
 Retracts of quasi-isomorphisms are quasi-isomorphisms so this is true for $i$ as well. \end{proof}

 \begin{remark} If $\ground$ is a field then every dg algebra is of course flat and hence \autoref{thm:flatleftproper} shows that, in this case, $\dgalg$ is left proper.
 On the other hand, if $\ground$ is not a field, then $\dgalg$ is \emph{not} left proper, in general.
 The following construction is a slight variation of \cite[Example 2.11]{rezk}.
 Let $\ground=\mathbb Z$ and consider a $\mathbb Z$--algebra $A$ (with vanishing differential).
 Let